Lee Roy Jordan: Professional career

-Jordan was selected sixth overall in the 1963 NFL draft by the Dallas Cowboys, and was the fourteenth overall pick in the AFL draft, taken by the Boston Patriots.
+Jordan was selected sixth overall in the 1963 NFL draft by the Dallas Cowboys, and was the 14th overall pick in the AFL draft, taken by the Boston Patriots.
 He chose the NFL and signed in early January.
-During preseason in 1963 he was named the Cowboys' weakside linebacker and became the first rookie linebacker in franchise history to start a season-opener.
+During preseason in 1963 he was named the Cowboys' weakside linebacker and became the first rookie linebacker in franchise history to start a season opener.

-He shared time with Jerry Tubbs at middle linebacker in 1965, then took over and teamed up with Chuck Howley and Dave Edwards to form one of the greatest linebacking corps in NFL history.
-His teammates nicknamed him "Killer" and named him team captain for the defense.
+He shared time with Jerry Tubbs at middle linebacker in 1965, then took over and teamed up with Chuck Howley and Dave Edwards as part of the Doomsday Defense.
+His teammates nicknamed him "Killer".

 In 1971, he had a team-record 21 tackles against Philadelphia Eagles on September 26.
 On November 4, 1973, he intercepted three passes in the first quarter from the Cincinnati Bengals' Ken Anderson within the span of five minutes, returning one 31 yards for a touchdown.
-The picks were collectively named one of the ten most memorable moments in the history of Texas Stadium by ESPN in 2008.
+The interceptions were collectively named one of the 10 most memorable moments in the history of Texas Stadium by ESPN in 2008.